Disney Cruise Line

 - Pete's Boiler Bites (fast food outdoor eatery; Lunch and Dinner)

-- Daisy's De-Lites (outdoor fast food eatery, poolside)
+- Daisy's De-Lites (outdoor fast-food eatery, poolside)

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 The Disney Magic ship public rooms are nothing short to amazing.
-The "Walt Disney" Theater have a capacity of 977 seats and offers live performances and huge Disney productions (like Broadway-style musicals and classy review shows) on a 2-deck-high rotational stage.
+The "Walt Disney" Theater has a capacity of 977 seats and offers live performances and huge Disney productions (like Broadway-style musicals and classy review shows) on a 2-deck-high rotational stage.
 The "Buena Vista" Theater is smaller (showing Disney movies).
 Most of the ship's public spaces are on Decks 3-4-5.
 The most famous are: the Promenade Lounge (family-friendly, great music), Studio Sea (game shows, exhibitions, karaoke), the Atrium (a great place to meet Disney characters for an autograph, the place for the Captain's cocktail party and for Disney pin trading), 3 shops (on Deck 4 are "Mickey's Mates" (Disney memorabilia and postcards) and "Treasure Ketch" (logos, jewelry, watches), and the duty-free "Up Beat" is on Deck 3 (perfumes, liquor).
 The pool deck's adult section has a coffee house - the Cove Cafe (specialty coffees, bar drinks).

 Most of the adult-themed activities are at night for guests ages 18-25, like "Match Your Mate", "Singles' Mingle" and "College Club Social".
 The Magic ship's adult-only daytime programs are 3: the "Navigating the Seas" series (lectures and video info about the ship), the "Disney Behind the Scenes" series (about the "know-how" of Disney specials - from food to entertainment) and the "Art of Entertaining" series, all of which are at no additional charge (for wine tastings there's a $12 charge, $15 for martini and margarita tastings).

 Kids clubs occupy an enormous space resembling a pirate ship, with PCs and TV monitors cloaked in treasure chests, and fun activities like cooking classes, games and contests, food-fests and pool parties.
 "Edge" is the tweens' club (11-13 yo) with PC and PS games, arts and crafts, and a bridge simulator for navigating a ship.
 The teen-only area (14-17 yo) is called "Vibe" (located in a funnel midship) - a special lounge with huge couches, flat TVs and video games, other hit activities are the dance parties and the karaoke.
 All kids programs (age 3+) are complimentary.

-Follows the complete list of Disney Magic lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of Disney Magic lounges, clubs and other entertainment venues for kids, teens, and adults.

-- Walt Disney Magic Theatre (977-seat, 3-dechs high; offers live shows, aerial acrobatics performances, grand-style productions, 3D movies; with two evening shows - at 6:15 p.m. and 8:30 p.m.)
+- Walt Disney Magic Theatre (977-seat, 3-decks high; offers live shows, aerial acrobatics performances, grand-style productions, 3D movies; with two evening shows - at 6:15 pm and 8:30 pm)

-- Magic's Atrium (3-deck high central ship area, featuring custommade carpet, new furnishings, art deco chandelier, grand piano and large portholes, with "Helmsman Mickey" bronze statue)
+- Magic's Atrium (3-deck high central ship area, featuring custom-made carpet, new furnishings, art deco chandelier, grand piano, and large portholes, with "Helmsman Mickey" bronze statue)